Station safety

 However, despite us doing everything we can to make stations a safe place, they are only as safe as the way they are used by people.
 We see too many accidents happening at stations every year so we are asking people to be more aware of their surroundings and be more careful in stations.

-Take care on the stairs
+Take care on escalators and stairs

 To avoid accidents on stairs and escalators:

-- Use lifts or step-free routes where available if you’re carrying luggage.
+- Use lifts, or step-free routes where available, if you’re carrying luggage.

 - Don’t rush when moving up or down stairs or escalators.